cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_MAX_RETRIES               Maximum number of retries for a given proxy/host combination.
 CVMFS_MAX_SERVERS               Limit the number of (geo sorted) stratum 1 servers that are effectively used.
 CVMFS_MAX_TTL                   Maximum file catalog TTL in minutes.
 Can overwrite the TTL stored in the catalog.
-CVMFS_MEMCACHE_SIZE             Size of the CernVM-FS meta-data memory cache in Megabyte.
+CVMFS_MEMCACHE_SIZE             Size of the CernVM-FS metadata memory cache in Megabyte.
 CVMFS_MOUNT_RW                  | Mount CernVM-FS as a read/write file system.
 Write operations will fail
                                 | but this option can workaround faulty ``open()`` flags.
 CVMFS_NFILES                    Maximum number of open file descriptors that can be used by the CernVM-FS process.